 Siby Paulose is Kerala’s first female football club president.
 She aims to identify talent early, develop it, and spread enthusiasm for the game.
 Moreover, she established a Football Nursery at her Muvattupuzha-based club for children aged three to six years.

 However, International Women’s Day was on Wednesday.
-On that day the Nammude Muvattupuzha Council, a forum of academics and concerned citizens, and Nirmala College honoured Siby Paulose, who was honoured as the State’s first female president of a football club.
+On that day the Nammude Muvattupuzha Council is a forum of academics and concerned citizens.
+Nirmala College honoured Siby Paulose, who was honoured as the State’s first female president of a football club.
 However,she was honoured at the launch of the Muvattupuzha Dialogues Summit.
 Its an annual series of lectures held in conjunction with International Women’s Day.

-Ms. Paulose was elected president of the Muvattupuzha Football Club from a membership of 116, with only two women.
+Ms. Paulose was elected president of the Muvattupuzha Football Club.
+Among a membership of 116, with only two women.
 However, the club was founded 17 years ag.
 It has helped to instill a love of the game in young people.
 Ms. Paulose hopes to take football to the next level, beginning with a football nursery for children aged three to six.

 “Our goal is to identify talents early, hone their skills, and spread football love,” Ms. Paulose told The Hindu on Wednesday.
 Moreover, she would like to see more football tournaments organised to attract young people to competitive football.